Flowering currant bears magnificent blooms in spring.

 - Transplant directly in the ground in a blend of cutting soil mix and garden soil.

-First pruning of flowering currant
+Pruning flowering currant

 Like most flowering shrubs, pruning serves to increase foliage density and enhance flowering year after year.

-Pruning flowering currant after planting
+1st pruning flowering currant after planting